HWal/Meter_Pulses/README.md

 NodeMCU V3 electric meter pulse measuring
 =========================================

 This Arduino sketch is made for collecting KWh and kVAr LED pulses from a "smart" electric power meter.
+Specifically, this project has been tested on a KAIFA MA304H3E meter.
 By measuring the time between pulses, active and reactive power is calculated.
 Also, it is possible to keep track of the total consumed electric energy, see below.

 Note: The program is not designed for systems where power is generated inside the circuit measured by the meter.